cristianrgreco/javagrad/README.md

 # Neural Networks

-> Based on [The spelled-out intro to neural networks and backpropagation: building micrograd](https://www.youtube.com/watch?v=VMj-3S1tku0), by Andrej Karpathy
+> Based on [The spelled-out intro to neural networks and backpropagation](https://www.youtube.com/watch?v=VMj-3S1tku0), by Andrej Karpathy

 ### Definition